SamirDhebar/watchX_ECommerce_Shop/README.md

 * [Camelbak](https://www.camelbak.com/) - A clean, interactive website that makes looking at backpacks and waterbottles interesting!

 ## License
-This eCommerce React site is available the under [MIT License](https://github.com/samirdhebar/Price-Buzz/blob/master/LICENSE.md)
+* This eCommerce React site is available the under the [MIT License](https://github.com/samirdhebar/Price-Buzz/blob/master/LICENSE.md).